TAMIDS-Urban-AI-Lab/CoDesign/codesign/docs/01-getting-started.md

 1. (Required) Download [XCode](https://developer.apple.com/xcode/)

     Currently, CoDesign supports only the iOS platform.
 This requires having a Mac with XCode installed.
 Once downloaded, no additional configuration is required- Expo will handle the rest!

 2. Download [VSCode](https://code.visualstudio.com/) + Extensions

+    When opening the project in VSCode, ensure to open the folder that has package.json in it --> CoDesign/codesign

     CoDesign configures ESLint and Prettier to enforce formatting and syntax rules.
 Add VSCode extensions to autoformat your code and make your life easy:
     - [ ] ESLint formatter
     - [ ] Prettier formatter

     Other useful extensions:
-    - [ ] Git Blame
+    - [ ] Git Blame - See history of each line
-    - [ ] GiLens - Git Supercharged
+    - [ ] GitLens - Git Supercharged - Visualize git history
+    - [ ] Jest - Provides tools for running jest tests

 ## Preparing for your First Build